barghouthi/blog/_posts/2017-05-1-debiasing.md

 ---
 title: "Fairification: Making Unfair Programs Fair"
 layout: post
 ---

-Over the past year or so, we have been exploring the notion of *algorithmic fairness* from a programming languages perspective.
+Over the past year, I have been exploring the notion of *algorithmic fairness* from a PL/verification perspective.
-Today I'm going to talk about a new paper we have that is appearing at CAV 2017: *Repairing Decision-making Programs under Uncertainty*, with Samuel Drews and Loris D'Antoni.
+Today I'm going to talk about a new paper we have that is appearing at CAV 2017: [*Repairing Decision-making Programs under Uncertainty*](http://pages.cs.wisc.edu/~aws/papers/fatml16.pdf), with Samuel Drews and Loris D'Antoni.

 ## Algorithmic fairness

 With software rapidly overtaking sensitive decision-making processes, like policing and sentencing, many people have been very concerned with unfairness in automated decision-making.
 The past year or so has seen lots of attention in this space, for example:
-* ProPublica's investigation uncovered bias against African Americans in software used for risk assessment in courtrooms (including here in the state of  Wisconsin), which judges can use to inform their decisions.
+* [ProPublica's investigation](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) uncovered bias against African Americans in software used for risk assessment in courtrooms (including here in the state of  Wisconsin), which judges can use to inform their decisions.
-* Cathy O'Neil published *Weapons of Math Destruction*, an excellent book warning about a world run by unregulated, opaque algorithms.
+* Cathy O'Neil published [*Weapons of Math Destruction*](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418815), an excellent book warning about a world run by unregulated, opaque algorithms.
-* The pre-Trump White House released a report on AI that explicitly warned about encoding discrimination in automated decision-making.
+* The pre-Trump White House released a [report](https://obamawhitehouse.archives.gov/sites/default/files/whitehouse_files/microsites/ostp/NSTC/preparing_for_the_future_of_ai.pdf) on AI that explicitly warned about encoding discrimination in automated decision-making.

 And this is just part of the popular coverage of algorithmic fairness.
 In our unpopular (academic) world, the action has been primarily in the machine learning arena, where researchers have been studying ways to learn fair classifiers, for certain definitions of fairness.